griptape-ai/griptape-docs/docs/griptape-framework/index.md

 poetry add griptape
 ```
 ## Build a Simple Agent
-With Griptape, you can create *structures*, such as `Agents`, `Pipelines`, and `Workflows`, that are composed of different types of tasks.
+With Griptape, you can create *structures*, such as [Agents](./structures/agents.md), [Pipelines](./structures/pipelines.md), and [Workflows](./structures/workflows.md), that are composed of different types of tasks.
 First, let's build a simple Agent that we can interact with through a chat based interface.

 ```python
 from griptape.structures import Agent